-At the first sign of inclement weather during our outdoor camps, campers will be brought indoors or to the nearest shelter until it is safe to return to the scheduled camp activity.
-The Camp Coordinator will contact you if there is an emergency.
+At the first sign of inclement weather during our outdoor activities, campers will be brought indoors or to the nearest shelter until it is safe to return to the scheduled camp activity.
+The Camp Administration will send out communication if there is an emergency.

 Am I allowed to visit my camper at camp?

 Visiting your camper is not recommended during the camp day.
-If you feel a visit is necessary contact the Camp Coordinator to schedule a day and time.
+If you feel a visit is necessary contact the Camp Director to schedule a day and time.

 What are the camp dismissal procedures?

-At the end the camp day parents must sign out their camper.
-A photo ID is required to sign out your camper.
-If someone other than the parent/guardian plans on picking up your child, that person must be listed on the parent-camper confidential health/information form.
+Camp Dismissal occurs at Door A. Parents/guardians are expected to use REMIND to notify Camp staff prior to their arrival, this allows campers to collect belongings and prepare for their departure.
+A photo ID is required to pick up your camper.
+If someone other than the parent/guardian plans on picking up your camper(s), that person must be listed on the parent-camper health/information form.

 What if my child will need medications at camp?

 If your camper brings medications to camp including over the counter medications, it must be in the original container with the original label with their name.
 Do not pack medications into the camper’s luggage or backpack.
-Medications must be turned into the Camp Coordinator upon Camp Check In.
+Medications must be turned into the Camp Staff upon Check In.